sparkflows/sparkflows-docs/docs/databricks/user-guide/generate-pyspark-code.rst

 Upload Generated Pyspark Code in DBFS
 --------------

-Now you have the Generated Pyspark Code in your local system, Upload it into DBFS which is accessible from databricks cluster.
+Now, as you have the Generated Pyspark Code saved in your local system, upload it into DBFS which is accessible from databricks cluster.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/5.PNG
    :alt: Pyspark code generate
    :width: 70%

-Submit Jobs on Databricks cluster
+Submit Jobs on Databricks Cluster
 ----------

-Now once you upload the Generated Pyspark Code in DBFS, you can create Jobs in databricks with Below details:
+Once you have uploaded the Generated Pyspark Code in DBFS, you are ready to create Jobs in databricks using the details given below:

 ::